Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 “Helps memory.
 Also, who doesn’t like colors?!”

 “True, I suppose…” Beau agreed.
-“Anyway...Ambassador Etsicitty---Julian---said that with your people, it’s the Giving and the deeds that matters, but, well, words are important to me and my people.
+“Anyway...Ambassador Etsicitty - Julian - said that with your people, it’s the Giving and the deeds that matters, but, well, words are important to me and my people.
 I couldn’t leave it at *just* the gift without also coming here to apologize.
 You came to our great city as a guest, and to give us a gift, and were attacked while under our hospitality and protection…”

 “That’s okay,” Vemik interrupted in the cheerful manner of somebody who wasn’t being rude, just differently cultured.
 “I killed them.”